GovTechSG/seed-documentation/faqs/seed-faq-general.md

 </details><hr />

+<details><summary style="font-size:20px;font-weight:bold">What data can I store on a GMD?</summary>

+GMDs are to facilitate development work for developers to access GCC 2.0 and SGTS securely.
+Production and live data should **not be stored on GMDs**.

+</details><hr />

 <details><summary style="font-size:20px;font-weight:bold">I have lost my GMD.
 What should I do?</summary>

 1. Inform the manager-in-charge and operations manager and get an approval to delete the data from the lost device.